RoboSparrow/lx-request/readme.md

 ```
 ## Statement aggregation<a name="xapi-aggregation"></a>

-The aggregator is a simple batch function automating[paginated statement retrieval](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#details-21).
+The aggregator is a simple batch function automating [paginated statement retrieval](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#details-21).
-It accumulates statements for a specified query via mutiple calls until the pagination resolves.
+It accumulates statements for a specified query via multiple calls until the pagination resolves.
-The result is a [response](#req-response) instance like you would get for a single statments GET query, only that `res.data.statements` holds an array of all aggregated statements
+The result is a [response](#req-response) instance like you would get for a single statements GET query, only that `res.data.statements` holds now an array of all aggregated statements

 ```javascript